tsgates/arch-wiki-markdown/wiki/Ampache.md

 -   Amarok and Ampache

-Using the ampache web interface, we need to allow API access to Ampache from our local network.
+Using the Ampache web interface, we need to allow API access to Ampache from our local network.
 To do this go to the Admin tab and then click on Show Acls.
 Find Add API / RPC Host and click on it.
 Name your ACL Entry, ("My Network" for ex).
 If you want API + Streaming + Web Interface access pick RPC + All under type.

-In amarok, go to Settings and then Services.
+In Amarok, go to Settings > Services.
 Make sure the Ampache Service is enabled and then click Settings button on Ampache plugin.

 -   Name : This is an internal name for Amarok, up to you.
 -   Server : This is the fully qualified address for your Ampache server